 In a financial emergency, the fewer non-discretionary monthly expenses you have the better.
 By paying down and off completely your debt you lower the amount you need to pay per month in minimum payments.
 This also increases the amount you can pay towards your debt during non-emergency times.

 By paying down your debt you increase your credit available and reduce your debt-to-credit ratio.
 Both of these things play a part in determining your credit score.

 This is especially helpful in a financial emergency if you need to open a new credit line to pay for the emergency. *SIDE NOTE: While increasing the amount of credit available is good for your credit score, running up the balance on your new card and leaving it for months is not.
 If you need to open a new line of credit to cover an emergency, add this to your payoff plan and work towards zeroing it out as soon as possible.

-A higher credit score would also help you open a new credit card with free balance transfer and no interest for 12-months (a common offer).
-This would help to reduce you pay down your balances faster and reduce your monthly expenses as well.
+A higher credit score would also help you open a new credit card with a free balance transfer and no interest for 12-months (a common offer).
+This would help to reduce your pay down your balances faster and reduce your monthly expenses as well.